chtwilfer/chtwilfer/README.md

 Many of my customers simply started with the cloud without really having a plan for it.

 This is exactly where I would like to start.
+As of this I want to discuss with you your strategic it journey.

 **NO 🚀 science ;-)**